Local sensitivity-preserving random data down-sampling for experimental design: Discussion

 \section{Discussion}

-In this work, we study the {question of experimental design} of a parameterized inverse problem with the perspective of preserving the {sensitivity of the data \gls{wrt} the parameter as a basis for successful numerical reconstruction, at least locally around a presumed true parameter value}.
-Supposing that the full data set {is sensitive \gls{wrt} the parameter}, we examine how much one can down-sample the data. {Taking the perspective of random sampling rather than an optimal selection of data,} this problem is formulated as a matrix sketching problem, where a well-studied sketching algorithm from \gls{rnla} becomes handy.
-The sample size depends on a sampling distribution that reflects the structure of the forward problem.
-To draw samples from this distribution, sampling algorithms such as \gls{eks} and \gls{cbs} are implemented.
+In this work, we examine qualitative experimental design of a parameterized inverse problem.
+By reformulating the preservation of {data sensitivity} as the preservation of the positivity of the \gls{fim}, we examine the possibility and strategy for down-sampling the data.
+This problem is further reduced to matrix sketching, where a well-studied sketching algorithm from \gls{rnla} becomes handy.
+The sample size depends on a sampling distribution that reflects the structure of the forward problem, and ensemble-based sampling algorithms such as \gls{eks} and \gls{cbs} are implemented.

-The general program described in this article can be applied to a variety of experimental design / data selection tasks merged from inverse problems.
-As a proof of concept, we provide a numerical test using Schr\"odinger equation as the forward model.
-The optimal distribution is problem dependent and is typically unavailable.
+The general program described in this article can be applied to a variety of experimental design / data selection tasks arising from inverse problems.
+As a proof of concept, we provide a numerical test using {the} Schr\"odinger equation as the forward model.
+The optimal distribution is problem-dependent and is typically unavailable.
 In various applications, knowledge of the forward model can be used to obtain some qualitative estimates.

 Following this work, many new questions can be asked.
-In (Bayesian) optimal experimental design~\cite{Alexanderian_BayesianOptExpDesign_2021,ye2013minimizing}, K- and E-optimality seek to maximize the inverse condition number or the minimal eigenvalue of inverse of the Bayesian covariance matrix or the \gls{fim}, respectively, \gls{ie} the same quantities we use to evaluate sensitivity of designs in this work and run the greedy selection.
-Finding the explicit relation between the two approaches is also one of interesting future direction.
+In (Bayesian) optimal experimental design (see, e.g.,~\cite{Alexanderian_BayesianOptExpDesign_2021,ye2013minimizing}), K- and E-optimality seek to maximize the inverse condition number or the minimal eigenvalue of the inverse of the Bayesian covariance matrix or the \gls{fim}, respectively.
+We examine the same two quantities from a qualitative perspective, and it would be interesting to examine the relation between the two approaches.